-This course introduces selected works from the Pacific, Asia, Africa, Europe, and the Americas from their literary beginnings through the seventeenth century.
+State Corequisites: None Local Prerequisites: None Local Corequisite: None This course covers selected works in British literature from its beginnings to the Romantic Period.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
-Upon completion, students should be able to interpret, analyze, and respond to selected works.
+Upon completion, students should be able to interpret, analyze, and respond to literary works in their historical and cultural contexts.

 College Transfer: This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
+This course has been approved for transfer under the ICAA as a general education course in Humanities/Fine Arts.